SteveLauC/Notes/database/SQLite/SQLite_Databases_System_Design_and_Implementation/Ch4_Transaction_Management.md

    > This is defined by the SQL standard.

-   > Apart from the last one, all the three levels are defined according to
+   > Apart from the first one, all the three levels are defined according to
-   > the isolation phenomenon.
-As under the serializable levels, none of these
+   > a isolation phenomenon.
+And under the serializable level, none of these
-   > phenonenon will happen.
+   > phenomena will happen.

    * Read uncommitted